LegitCamper/resume/resume.typ

     - Provided exceptional customer service by addressing inquiries, concerns, and technical questions with patience, professionalism, and clear communication
   ]
   [
-    - Assisted clients in resolving issues promptly while maintaining high operational standards forGeeksquad's services ]
+    - Assisted clients in resolving issues promptly while maintaining high operational standards for Geeksquad's services ]
   [
     - Continuously updated knowledge on best practices to ensure efficient troubleshooting and problem-solving